dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The response is a vector comprising records with a `token_id` as first element and an `Ok` variant with the transaction index for the success case or an `Err` variant indicating an error as second element.

-The ledger SHOULD reject the call if the spender account owner is equal to the caller account owner.
+The ledger SHOULD trap if the spender account owner is equal to the caller account owner.

 An approval that has been created, has not expired (i.e., the `expires_at` field is a date in the future), has not been revoked, and has not been replaced with a new approval is *active*, i.e., can allow the approved party to initiate a transfer.
 Only one approval can be active for a given `(token_id, spender)` pair (the `from_subaccount` of the approval must be equal to the subaccount the token is held on).